How One School District Hardwired Continuous Improvement Practices to Change their Culture and Adjust through Disruption

-Before joining Studer Education as partners on their continuous improvement journey, Superintendent Ryan Carpenter and his team at Estacada School District understood the impact evidence-based leadership can have in education organizations.
-Their team became exposed to improvement science by attending events such as the Carnegie Foundation Summit on Improvement in Education and through leaders like Tony Bryk, Pat Greco and Corey Golla.
+Before beginning their continuous improvement journey, the Estacada School District understood the impact evidence-based leadership can have in education organizations.
+Their team became exposed to improvement science by attending events like the Carnegie Foundation Summit on Improvement in Education and through improvement leaders like Tony Bryk, Pat Greco, and Corey Golla.

-Ryan and the Estacada leadership team wanted to engage in continuous improvement.
+Superintendent Ryan Carpenter and the Estacada leadership team wanted to engage in continuous improvement.
 Like many organizations, they struggled to find a long-term framework that took a system-wide approach to transforming the culture of the organization around continuous improvement rather than just tools for implementing improvement science.
 In Accelerate Your Performance podcast episodes 97: Continuous Improvement: Where Do You Start and 98: Jump All-In to Improve, Ryan describes the three problems he observed within his organization:

 Throughout podcast episodes 97 and 98, Ryan Carpenter offers valuable insights from Estacada’s first year pursuing a continuous improvement journey: